Manhole: Hazards caused by manholes

 In urban areas, damaged or uncovered manholes and stray voltage issues have become a significant concern.

 On January 16, 2004, Jodie S. Lane was electrocuted after stepping on a metal manhole cover, while walking her two dogs in New York City.

-On December 3, 2020, Justin Carey, a 49-year-old special education teacher, was injured after stepping on a broken manhole cover on Route 111 in Smithtown.
-As he exited his parked car near the Route 347 intersection, the split cover gave way, causing his left leg to fall into the hole.
-He suffered a strained Achilles tendon and a bruised knee.
+Failures of underground electrical lines can cause fires and sudden releases of energy that blow manhole covers into the air and may injure pedestrians or cause property damage.
+Some utilities have installed safer covers that can vent hot gas while remaining attached to the ground, using metal rails.